 I must admit, I don’t know who Shannon Alder is.
 But I liked this quote – it’s a shout out to communicating.

-Not certain who this person is, I wanted to know more before adding her to Rudey’s Room.
+Uncertain of Shannon’s background, I wanted to know more before adding her to Rudey’s Room.

 I clicked on her name on the Goodreads’ site, I was informed that she’s an inspirational author.
 I read that her philosophy is “centered around celebrating your uniqueness and freeing yourself from your fears, so you can live your life purpose.”

-Her words fit my experience today.
+I can get behind that.
+And her words fit my experience today.

 Today as I was getting my hair conditioned, I had flash of a photo I wanted taken.